Holidays

 Anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract if you take that information into consideration before you agree the contract; it also applies if you make a decision about the service, based on that information, after the contract is made.

-The 'Supply of services: your consumer rights' guide gives more information on your rights and which remedy you are entitled to.
+The 'Supply of services - your consumer rights' guide gives more information on your rights and which remedy you are entitled to.

-The Consumer Rights Act 2015 also covers unfair terms in all consumer contracts (contracts between a trader and a consumer), including contracts for the provision of holiday services, whether they are in writing or not.
+The Consumer Rights Act 2015 also covers unfair terms in all consumer contracts (contacts between a trader and a consumer), including contracts for the provision of holiday services, whether they are in writing or not.
 It also covers notices if they are 'consumer notices', which means they set out rights or obligations between you and a trader or try to deny or restrict a trader's responsibility to you.

-Traders must draft and present their holiday contracts and notices to you in a way that is fair and open and respects your legitimate interests.
+Traders must draft and present their holiday contracts and notices to you in a way that is fair and open and that respects your legitimate interests.
 Terms and notices should be transparent; the wording used should be plain (no legal jargon), capable of being understood and legible.
 They should not be designed to trick or trap you and any terms that are important (because they may put you at a disadvantage) must be prominent.

-You are not legally bound by an unfair contract term or consumer notice and you have the right to challenge it, in court if necessary.
+You are not legally bound by an unfair contract term or a consumer notice and you have the right to challenge it, in court if necessary.

 CONSUMER PROTECTION FROM UNFAIR TRADING REGULATIONS 2008